-'Looked After' is a term that refers to children for whom the Local Authority is sharing parental responsibility.
+'Child in Care' is a term that refers to children for whom the Local Authority is sharing parental responsibility.
 This can happen either with parental agreement or when a Court makes a Care Order.
 The child may be living with foster carers, in a residential unit, with family members or sometimes with their parents.
 These children are therefore subject to corporate parenting.

-This policy includes requirements set out in "Statutory guidance on the duty on local authorities to promote the educational achievement of children under section 52 of the Children Act 2004" and associated guidance on the education of Looked After Children.
+This policy includes requirements set out in "Statutory guidance on the duty on local authorities to promote the educational achievement of children under section 52 of the Children Act 2004" and associated guidance on the education of Children in Care.

-Governor Responsible: Margaret Shipley
+Governor Responsible: Barbara Moorhead